-hues correspond to functions where s is incremented by 0.1.
-The parameter s in these examples correspond to σ , albeit not precisely, since ih-RIDME traces are additionally affected by $\alpha(T{\rm mix})$.
-For s=0.1, a small increment of s has a weak effect at x<1.
-Thus, if the trace length is insufficient (e.g. x<1.0 as we marked by a vertical dashed line to guide the reader's eye) the sensitivity of the trace shape to the change of s is weak.
-In the range 1< x<2 the trace difference is much larger.
-This example explains the impact of trace length on the resolution in a low- σ domain ($\sigma_0<0.25$ MHz in Figure 4(a-b)).
+The resulting normalized fitted distributions are plotted in Fig. 4a.
+We observe that tests with low σ_0 and high σ_0 converged to broadened distributions.
+The mean values are in good agreement with the tested values of σ_0 , as can be seen from Fig. 4b.
+The relative deviation did not exceed 2 %.
+This indicates the high reliability of the distribution's mean value determination.
+The fitted standard deviation exhibits a minimum at $\sigma_0 \approx 0.64$ MHz and increases at low and high values of σ_0 .
+We can explain this behaviour by analysing the ih-RIDME kernel in a Gaussian approximation.
+In Fig. 4c, we plot abstract Gaussian functions $\exp(-(s \cdot x)^2)$ for s = 0.1 (light blue), s = 1.0 (light yellow) and s = 2.0 (light green).
+Decays in darker hues correspond to functions where s is incremented by 0.1.
+The parameter s in these examples corresponds to σ , albeit not precisely, as ih-RIDME traces are additionally affected by $\alpha(T{\text{mix}})$.
+For s = 0.1, a small increment of s has a weak effect at x < 1.
+Thus, if the trace length is insufficient (e.g. x < 1.0, as marked using a vertical dashed line to guide the reader's eye), the sensitivity of the trace shape to the change in s is weak.
+In the range of 1 < x < 2, the trace difference is much larger.
+This example explains the impact of trace length on the resolution in a low- σ domain ($\sigma_0 < 0.25$ MHz in Fig. 4a and d).
 Under the conditions of insufficient trace length, only the mean value of the distribution $p(\sigma)$ can be precisely obtained but not the full shape.
 To increase the resolution in this region, one needs to record longer RIDME traces.
-The case s=1.0 in Figure 4c shows the highest shape response to the variation of s, hence the highest resolution in s-domain (as analogue of σ -domain).
-For s=2.0 and s=0.0 and s=0.0 the trace difference is again small and this is an intrinsic property since the extension of trace length does not improve the trace distinction due to their decay to zero.
-Such an observation is reflected in the fit broadening in the high- σ_0 part ($\sigma_0>0.8$ MHz in Figure 4(a-b)).
+The case s = 1.0 in Fig. 4c shows the highest shape response to the variation in s and, hence, the highest resolution in the s domain (as an analogue the of σ domain).
+For s = 2.0 and 2.1, the trace difference is again small, and this is an intrinsic property because the extension of trace length does not improve the trace distinction due to their decay to zero.
+Such an observation is reflected in the fit broadening in the high- σ_0 part ($\sigma_0 > 0.8$ MHz in Fig. 4a and d).

-Overall, we observe a rather good reproducibility of the δ -distributions in the data processing.
+Overall, we observe a rather good reproducibility of the δ distributions in the data processing.
 Global fitting of ih-RIDME data stabilizes the inverse problem.
-The mean values of fitted distributions can be reliably determined while width uncertainties may remain.
-In general, given the fixed length of the traces, there is a mid- σ -region with the highest shape reliability.
-The size of this region can be extended into the low- σ -regions by acquiring longer RIDME traces (i.e. optimizing t{max}).
+The mean values of fitted distributions can be reliably determined, while width uncertainties may remain.
+In general, given the fixed length of the traces, there is a mid- σ region with the highest shape reliability.
+The size of this region can be extended into the low- σ regions by acquiring longer RIDME traces (i.e. optimizing t{max}).